duke-malaria-collaboratory/DiscovR/_episodes/04-r-data-analysis.md

 teaching: 75
 exercises: 15
 questions:
-- "How can I summarize my data in R?"
+- "How can I summarise my data in R?"
 - "How can R help make my research more reproducible?"
 objectives:
 - "To become familiar with the functions of the `dplyr` and `tidyr` packages."